Start of main content

 About

-Please note that this is an in person event at IET London: Savoy Place.
+Please note that this is an in person event at IET London: Savoy Place

-Join us to hear the winners of the IET Healthcare Technologies Student and Early Career Awards 2024 share their winning presentations.
 After hearing the winners present their ground-breaking work, we'll be joined by a keynote speaker, Professor Mandic speaking on 'Hearables: Real World Applications of AI for eHealth'.

 As usual, you'll have the opportunity to ask questions to all presenters.